dappnode/DAppNodeDocs/docs/user-guide/ui/access/vpn.md

 Remember if you want to access with more devices, you will need to add more configurations, typing a name and clicking on Add device button.

-These are the recommended Open VPN clients for each OS:
+These are the recommended Wireguard clients for each OS:

 - macOS: [WireGuard for macOS](https://www.wireguard.com/install/#macos-app-store)
 - iOS: [WireGuard for iOS](https://www.wireguard.com/install/#ios-app-store)